South Carolina

 Physicians in South Carolina must retain medical records for at least ten years for adult patients and at least thirteen years for minors.
 These minimum recordkeeping periods begin from the last date of treatment.

-Pending Privacy Legislation
+Enacted and Pending Privacy Legislation (2025-2026 Session)

 House Bill 3401 would add Chapter 31 to Title 37 of the South Carolina Code.
-If enacted, it would establish consumer rights for data privacy, require controllers to provide privacy notices, mandate data protection assessments, and restrict the sale of sensitive personal data.
-The bill would also establish appeal processes and require controllers to establish methods for consumers to submit data requests.
-As of March 2026, this bill has not been enacted into law.
+If enacted, it would establish consumer rights to access, correct, delete, and opt out of the sale of personal data; require data controllers to provide privacy notices; mandate data protection assessments; and restrict the processing of sensitive personal data.
+The bill would also establish appeal processes and require controllers to implement methods for consumers to submit data rights requests.

 Federal Data Privacy Laws Applicable in South Carolina